japila-books/spark-sql-internals/docs/spark-sql-udfs.md

 +---+-----+-----+
 ```

-You can register UDFs to use in link:SparkSession.md#sql[SQL-based query expressions] via link:spark-sql-UDFRegistration.adoc[UDFRegistration] (that is available through link:SparkSession.md#udf[`SparkSession.udf` attribute]).
+You can register UDFs to use in SparkSession.md#sql[SQL-based query expressions] via spark-sql-UDFRegistration.md[UDFRegistration] (that is available through SparkSession.md#udf[`SparkSession.udf` attribute]).

 [source, scala]
 ----